btcnyc/classes/docs/topics/bitcoin-hardware-wallet/00-beginners-hardware-wallet/lesson.md

 * Recognize the security model of DIY hardware wallets versus commercial devices.
 * Assemble a microcontroller-based signing device with a secure element.
 * Flash open-source firmware and verify the build checksum.
-* Sign and broadcast a testnet transaction using their new device.
+* Sign and broadcast a mainnet transaction using their new device.

 ---